rajiqxf2/nightmare-automation-ui-testing/README.md

-2. document.queryselectAll() does not return web elements using nightmare unless mapping it to some attribute (DOM elements and DOM element lists are not serializable) https://github.com/segmentio/nightmare/issues/567#issuecomment-209533871 https://github.com/segmentio/nightmare/issues/1500
+2. document.queryselectAll() does not return web elements using nightmare unless mapping it to some attribute (DOM elements and DOM element lists are not serializable)
+Reference:
+https://github.com/segmentio/nightmare/issues/567#issuecomment-209533871
+https://github.com/segmentio/nightmare/issues/1500

-3. Getting the global variables inside the nightmare evaluate scope is not straight forward https://github.com/segmentio/nightmare/issues/89
+3. Getting the global variables inside the nightmare evaluate scope is not straight forward
+Reference:
+https://github.com/segmentio/nightmare/issues/89

-3. Nightmare does not pass element attributes outside the nightmare scope, one of the work around is to save the nightmare response and reuse https://github.com/rosshinkley/nightmare-examples/blob/master/docs/known-issues/globally-defined-variables.md
+4. Nightmare does not pass element attributes outside the nightmare scope, one of the work around is to save the nightmare response and reuse
+Reference:
+https://github.com/rosshinkley/nightmare-examples/blob/master/docs/known-issues/globally-defined-variables.md

-4. Nightmare function 'evaluate' will return value only to 'then' caller https://github.com/segmentio/nightmare/issues/1131
+5. Nightmare function 'evaluate' will return value only to 'then' caller
+Reference:
+https://github.com/segmentio/nightmare/issues/1131

-4. Asynchronous operations can lead to simultaneous calls causing early returns with wrong results
+6. Asynchronous operations can lead to simultaneous calls causing early returns with wrong results
+Reference:
 Reference: https://github.com/segmentio/nightmare/issues/493

-5. Need to install nightmare iframe manager separately to work with iframe
+7. Need to install nightmare iframe manager separately to work with iframe
 Reference: https://github.com/rosshinkley/nightmare-iframe-manager